-For a regular submission to Journal of Social Ontology, please send your manuscript prepared for anonymous review to firstname.lastname@example.org.
+For a regular submission to Journal of Social Ontology, please send your manuscript prepared for anonymous review (see requirements for submission below) to firstname.lastname@example.org.

 General Submission Process

 After you have sent your manuscript to Journal of Social Ontology, your manuscript will be assigned to an editor for an initial assessment.
 The assigned editor will decide whether or not the manuscript will be send out for peer review.
 If the assigned editor decides to send out the manuscript for review, you will receive an account with login details to submit your manuscript and relevant metadata in our Open Journal System.
 This extra step is added for security reasons.
 Once you have submitted your manuscript in our Open Journal System, your manuscript will be send out for peer review following our Peer Review Policy (see below).
 If the assigned editor recommends to reject the manuscript without peer review, the editorial board will vote on the recommendation.
 If the editorial board agrees with the recommendation, then you will be informed about the decision in response to your submission email.

 JSO‘s Peer Review Policy

 Journal of Social Ontology practices double-anonymous peer review.
 This means that the identity of the author will remain unknown to the referees and the referees will remain anonymous to the author.
 All submissions receive an initial editorial review (i.e. desk review).
 Submissions that are rejected at this stage will not be accompanied by a report.
 Submissions that are not rejected at this stage will be send to at least two independent referees that are experts in the relevant subfield(s) selected by the Editors.